No volumes are associated with this topic

 Because this issue has been the underlying theme of the Pennsylvania Legislature for two centuries, it repeatedly surfaces in ways that are surprising unless you understand the mechanics of suburban sprawl well enough to see the connection.
 For example, nowadays a real issue is the three-car family.

-During the 19th Century, multi-acre estates spread out along the Main Line of the Main Line of the Pennsylvania Railroad, with the coachman and horses taking plutocrats to the station.
+During the 19th Century, multi-acre estates spread out along the Main Line of the Pennsylvania Railroad, with the coachman and horses taking plutocrats to the station.
 Smaller houses, for people who walked to the station, clustered nearby, but you didn't have to go very far from the station to find the gated estates.
 Suburban development spread out in linear and predictable fashion from the city, along the Main Line.
 The advent of the automobile freed commuters from the tyranny of railroad station orientation, and middle-class residents could flee the city to areas of the suburbs that were fairly far from the railroad and its stations.
 But not too far, because there was the problem of the lady of the house, who had to get to the stores.
 To free her up, the family had to have two cars in the garage.
 Suburban shopping malls helped her problem, somewhat, but the railroad station was still a magnet.

 And then, the majority of married women became working wives, confronting the problem of kids getting to the confounded school.
-The highly questionable solution of giving the kids a collective car as soon as the oldest got a license, made the oldest kid proudly take the role the coachman used to have, and it caused a lot of teen age turmoil that need not be described here.
-The point to be stressed is that the three-car family sent home-building into cornfields that were not even close to a main road.
+The highly questionable solution of giving the kids a collective car as soon as the oldest got a license, made the oldest kid proudly take the role the coachman used to have, and it caused a lot of teenage turmoil that need not be described here.
+The point to be stressed is that the three-car family sent home-building into cornfields that were not even close to the main road.
 Since land gets cheaper the further you get from the city, an economic incentive is created to enter uncongenial social environments, and adopt unexamined attitudes about the environment that are ultimately flatly contradictory.

 When the kids leave home, the exurban pioneers no longer need the third car, and think about returning to city life.
 So far, however, they have been returning to Center City, not the residential neighborhoods they used to call home.

 Byron S. Comati, the Director of Strategic Planning and Analysis for SEPTA (Southeastern Pennsylvania Transportation Authority), kindly gave the Right Angle Club an inside look at the hopes and plans of SEPTA for the near (five-year) future.
 Students of large organizations favor a five or six-year planning cycle as both short enough to be realistic, and long enough to expect to see tangible response.
-If plans continuously readjust to fit the five-year horizon, the concept is that the organization will move forward on these steppingstones, even accounting for set-backs, disappointments and surprises.
+If plans continuously readjust to fit the five-year horizon, the concept is that the organization will move forward on these stepping stones, even accounting for setbacks, disappointments, and surprises.
 Furthermore, a serious level of continuous planning puts an organization in a position to react when funding opportunities arise, such as the sudden demand of the Obama Administration that economic stimulus proposals be "shovel ready."

 |The Silverline V|

-So, SEPTA is currently promoting five major expansions, based on the emerging success of an earlier plan, the Silverliner V. Silverliner is a set of 120 shiny new cars, built in Korea on the model of electrical multiple units, which are expected in Spring 2011 to replace 73 cars or units which were built in 1963.
+So, SEPTA is currently promoting five major expansions, based on the emerging success of an earlier plan, the Silverliner V. Silverline is a set of 120 shiny new cars, built in Korea on the model of electrical multiple units, which are expected in Spring 2011 to replace 73 cars or units which were built in 1963.
 Obviously, 120 are more expensive than 73, but they are more flexible as well.
 And less wasteful; most commuters are familiar with the model of three seats abreast which unfortunately conflict with the social preferences of the public, tending to make the car seem crowded even though it is a third empty.
 When a misjudgment like this is made, it takes fifty years to replace it with something better.
 For example, there's currently a movement toward "Green construction", which is acknowledged to be "a little bit more expensive".
 The actual costs and savings of green construction have yet to become firmly agreed on, so there's an advantage to being conservative about what's new and trendy in things that take fifty years to wear out.

 |Septa Regional Map|